-The CoP states that "patients should not be isolated from contact with staff or deprived of access to therapeutic interventions" and "it is highly likely they should be supported
+The CoP states that "...patients should not be isolated from

+contact with staff or deprived of access to therapeutic interventions..." and "...it is highly likely they should be supported through enhanced observations..."
+(MHA CoP, para 26.152).

 Services must make an assessment of the appropriate enhanced observations required for supporting the patient and for the safe management of the patient's sustained risk of harm to others.
 This will generally be a minimum of 2:1.